 The Belle II experiment is a B-factory experiment located at the KEK laboratory in Tsukuba, Japan.
-The SuperKEKB accelerator collides electrons and positrons at the center of mass (COM) energy of 10.58 GeV1 at the interaction point inside the Belle II detector.
-At this center of mass energy the $\Upsilon(4S)$ is copiously produced. $\Upsilon(4S)$ meson subsequently decays almost exclusively to B meson pairs, B^+B^- or $B^0\bar{B}^0$.
+The SuperKEKB accelerator collides electrons and positrons at the center of mass (COM) energy of 10.58 GeV at the interaction point inside the Belle II detector.
+At this COM energy the $\Upsilon(4S)$ is copiously produced.
+The $\Upsilon(4S)$ meson subsequently decays almost exclusively to B meson pairs, $B^+B^-$ or $B^0\bar{B}^0$ .
 Belle II started its major physics run in March 2019.
 The results presented here use the data collected between March 2019 and March 2020, corresponding to 37.8 fb-1, of which 34.6 fb-1 was taken at COM energy of 10.58 GeV, corresponding to the $\Upsilon(4S)$ resonance, and 3.2 fb-1 was taken 60 MeV below the $\Upsilon(4S)$ resonance.

-The Belle II detector consists of the vertex detector (VXD), the central drift chamber (CDC), time of propagation counter and proximity focusing aerogel ring imaging Cherenkov detectors used for particle identification (PID), the electromagnetic calorimeter (ECL), and the K_L and muon detector (KLM).
+The Belle II detector consists of the vertex detector (VXD), the central drift chamber (CDC), time of propagation counter and proximity focusing aerogel ring imaging Cherenkov detectors used for particle identification (PID), the electromagnetic calorimeter (ECL), and the $K_L$ and muon detector (KLM).
 The sub-detectors are described in detail in Ref.
 [1].

-Here we will present the measurements of the untagged $B \rightarrow X_u e v_e$ decay, where X_u is a charmless meson, and the tagged $B^0 \rightarrow \pi^- \ell^+ v\ell$ exclusive decay by Belle II.
+Here we will present the first Belle II measurements of the untagged $B \rightarrow X_u e v_e$ decay, where $X_u$ is one or more charmless mesons, and the tagged $B^0 \rightarrow \pi^- \ell^+ v\ell$ exclusive decay.
 While the results are not yet competitive with the current world averages, they demonstrate the performance of the Belle II detector and the analysis software, and pave the way for more precise measurements in the future with larger datasets.